swopnalika/activities/activity-2-objects-and-classes.md

     }
 }
 ```
+* 10(as new Test(10) will invoke the constructor and updates the field value to 10 and t.x will give the O/P as 10 )
 **Ques-7**
  Why below code will not compile?
 What is the fix we have to do so that the code will compile.
 ```java